-The accompanying consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
+The accompanying condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the SEC for interim financial information.
 Accordingly, they do not include all of the information and notes required by U.S. Generally Accepted Accounting Principles ("GAAP") for complete financial statements.
-The accompanying consolidated financial statements include all adjustments, comprised of normal recurring adjustments, considered necessary by management to fairly state our results of operations, financial position and cash flows.
+The accompanying condensed consolidated financial statements include all adjustments, comprised of normal recurring adjustments, considered necessary by management to fairly state our results of operations, financial position and cash flows.
 The operating results for the interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.
-These consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2015 ("2015 Form 10-K") as filed with the SEC.
-The interim results for the three and six months ended June 30, 2016, are not necessarily indicative of results for the full year.
+These condensed consolidated financial statements should be read in conjunction with the condensed consolidated financial statements and notes thereto included in the Company's 2015 Form 10-K. The interim results for the three and nine months ended September 30, 2016, are not necessarily indicative of results for the full year.

-The consolidated financial statements are prepared in conformity with U.S. GAAP, which requires the use of estimates, judgments and assumptions that affect the amounts of assets and liabilities at the reporting date and the amounts of revenue and expenses in the periods presented.
+The condensed consolidated financial statements are prepared in conformity with U.S. GAAP, which requires the use of estimates, judgments and assumptions that affect the amounts of assets and liabilities at the reporting date and the amounts of revenue and expenses in the periods presented.
 We believe that the accounting estimates employed are appropriate and the resulting balances are reasonable; however, due to the inherent uncertainties in making estimates, actual results could differ from the original estimates, requiring adjustments to these balances in future periods.